Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

 \subsection{Optimization Algorithms}

-One of the primary objectives of this study is to analyze and assess the efficacy of evolutionary optimization for image generation against non-evolutionary alternatives.
-Therefore, we have chosen to compare the evolutionary sep-CMA-ES with the non-evolutionary ML-based Adam for the optimization of SDXL Turbo's prompt embeddings.
+The primary goal of this work is to assess evolutionary optimization for inference-time embedding search by comparing it with the current state-of-the-art gradient-based alternative.
+Therefore, we compare sep-CMA-ES with the gradient-based Adam for the optimization of SDXL Turbo's prompt embeddings, which are presented in detail below.